Michigan Virtual celebrated Digital Learning Day with 200,000th enrollment

 Michigan has long been viewed as a national leader in online learning policy and practice for students in Kindergarten through 12th grade.
 In 2006, Michigan became the first state in the nation to require students to complete an “online learning experience” to earn a high school diploma.
 Research has shown that online learning is academically effective and can provide meaningful alternatives for students who have a need for greater flexibility with their education due to individual learning preferences, life and health conditions and employment responsibilities.

 “It has been a wonderful journey to help introduce hundreds of Michigan school districts to online learning, said Jamey Fitzpatrick, President & CEO of Michigan Virtual.
 “In the early days, many school leaders looked at us with confused and sometimes blank reactions when presented with the concept of students learning online.
 Today, online learning is viewed as an important part of being college and career ready.”

-MV is one of the largest nonprofit virtual schools in the nation.
+Michigan Virtual is one of the largest nonprofit virtual schools in the nation.
 It uses Michigan certified instructors and provides online learning options that supplement, not replace, what is currently being offered at local schools.
-MV does not directly grant credit or diplomas to students, but works in partnership with schools across the state of Michigan.
+Michigan Virtual does not directly grant credit or diplomas to students, but works in partnership with schools across the state of Michigan.

 Michigan Virtual is a private, nonprofit Michigan corporation established by the State of Michigan in 1998 to serve as a champion for online learning.
 It is the parent organization of the Michigan Virtual for Students and Michigan Virtual Learning Research Institute.